- Effect of NSW State Archives and Records functions on the public

-The Guide tells you in general terms: how State Records functions affect the public; how the public can participate in the formulation of State Records’ policy and exercise of its functions; the kinds of government information held by State Records; the kinds of government information State Records will make available to the public; how State Records will make government information available to the public, and; whether or not there is a charge to access specific kinds of information.
+The Guide tells you in general terms: how NSW State Archives functions affect the public; how the public can participate in the formulation of NSW State Archives’ policy and exercise of its functions; the kinds of government information held by NSW State Archives; the kinds of government information NSW State Archives will make available to the public; how NSW State Archives will make government information available to the public, and; whether or not there is a charge to access specific kinds of information.

-The State Records Authority of NSW (State Records) Agency Information Guide tells you in general terms:
+The State Archives and Records Authority of NSW (NSW State Archives) Agency Information Guide tells you in general terms:

 - How NSW State Archives and Records’ functions affect the public